 * This is the reduction from the output of the gear motor to the wheel.
 If direct drive, reduction = 1.
 If your reduction is 1:2 put in 0.5.

-To Figure out how much HP or toque you need is a lot more complicated.
+To Figure out how much HP, watts, or torque you need is a lot more complicated.
 Trial and error and experience are the best tools for this.
 All our motors have torque curves listed with them to aid in the decision.

 We have several motors to choose from.
 Depending on the size of your robot, how fast you want it to go, etc. If you are still having trouble deciding on the motor, select one of pre-built kits that already have the motors selected as default.

 Motor Controllers take signals from a microprocessor or radio control receiver and convert it into a high current varying voltage.
 We carry many variations and sizes of motor controllers.
-We now carry RoboteQ motor controllers, some of which will take encoder inputs for speed and / or position control.
+We carry RoboteQ motor controllers, some of which will take encoder inputs for speed and / or position control, as well as Dimension Engineering's Sabertooth with a Kangaroo for encoder input.

 MD22 Devantech Dual Motor Driver The MD22 by Devantech is a robust low/medium power motor driver.
 The driver is designed to supply power for two independent motors.